theodore-s-beers/charpick/README.md

-Character picker of last resort.
+Copy special characters for romanization of Arabic-script languages.
 See https://www.theobeers.com/charpick/.